StephenHarrington/ethereum/privatenet/README.md

 An Ethereum privatenet has been deployed to AWS with ip address 54.90.232.121

-The same genesis.json block and networkid must beg used as in the examples above.
+The same genesis.json block and networkid must be used as in the examples above.

 The AWS peer enode (ethereum node) is incorporated by using the [static-nodes.json](https://github.com/ethereum/go-ethereum/wiki/Connecting-to-the-network#static-nodes) which is implemented in the `config` directory.